Wallenpaupack Area's boys soccer team appears ready to challenge for a title

 Driven even more now to catch up, Honesdale turned up the heat and mounted several incursions deep into Paupack territory.

-Page 2 of 3 - Traffic got heavy in front of the net and an errant maneuver by a Paupack player resulted in a handball call inside the box thus giving the Hornets a penalty kick.
+Traffic got heavy in front of the net and an errant maneuver by a Paupack player resulted in a handball call inside the box thus giving the Hornets a penalty kick.
 The shot was well placed and in spite of McLain's efforts to block it, Honesdale made good on the free kick with 3:21 remaining in the period.

 Looking to boost their offensive power in the second half, McLain shed his keeper's gear and joined the frontline forces while Liam Cunningham took up tending the goal for the Bucks.